Europol Interpol Virus

 4. In the opened window click "Next".

-5. Select one of the available restore point and click "Next" (this will restore your computer's system to an earlier time and date, before the Europol Interpol ransomware infiltrated your PC).
+5. Select one of the available Restore Points and click "Next" (this will restore your computer system to an earlier time and date, prior to the Europol Interpol ransomware infiltrating your PC).

 6. In the opened window click "Yes".

-7. After restoring your computer to a previous date download and scan your PC with a recommended malware removal software to eliminate any left remnants of Europol Interpol virus.
+7. After restoring your computer to a previous date, download and scan your PC with recommended malware removal software to eliminate any remnants of the Europol Interpol virus.

-Other tools known to remove Europol Interpol virus:
+Other tools known to remove the Europol Interpol virus: